-Examples include: graffiti, carving initials in school furniture, destroying computer records counterfeit money, TikTok challenges or selling of food, drinks or other items.
+Examples include: graffiti, carving initials in school furniture, destroying computer records, counterfeit money, TikTok challenges or selling of food, drinks or other items.

 - Parent/Legal Guardian Shadowing - In-School Suspension or Out of School Suspension not to exceed three (3) school days; or - Proposal for Due Process.
-Restitution may be required and law enforcement may be called behavior that substantially disrupts the orderly learning environment or poses a threat to the health, safety and/or welfare of students, staff or others.
+Restitution may be required and law enforcement may be called

-Defiance Disrespect and Opposition to Authority to include Defiance towards a School Administrator and Academic Dishonesty
+Code 09: Defiance Disrespect and Opposition to Authority to include Defiance towards a School Administrator and Academic Dishonesty

 Willful disobedience and/or refusal of a direct order of instruction from a school board employee or others having legal authority.
-A contemptuous opposition or disregard of an order from a school board employee or others having legal authority (i.e. policeman or reman) openly expressed in words or actions. is conduct substantially disrupts the orderly conduct of a school function or is
+A contemptuous opposition or disregard of an order from a school board employee or others having legal authority (i.e. policeman or remain) openly expressed in words or actions. is conduct substantially disrupts the orderly conduct of a school function or is behavior that substantially disrupts the orderly learning environment or poses a threat to the health, safety and/or welfare of students, staff or others.